Martlark/d_serialize/README.md

     return jsonify(json_values)
 ```

-d_serialize will enumerate all public properties of your object (or `dict`) and convert them
+d_serialize will enumerate all public properties of your object, set, list or `dict` and convert them
 to a JSON allowable type.
 IE:

     list, dictionary, string, float, integer or boolean.

-Any property that is not one of these types will be converted to a `string`. `set`
+Any property that is not one of these types will be converted to a `string`.
+Enumerables: `set`
 and `tuple` will be converted to `list`.

 Dictionary and list properties will be followed to ensure all child objects and